lexfp/fpvradar/README.md

 /lib/systemd/system/fpvradar.service (move included fpvradar.service file to /lib/systemd/system)
 sudo systemctl daemon-reload
 sudo systemctl enable fpvradar.service
+If you need to check if it is running after you reboot, you can use the status command:
+sudo systemctl status fpvradar.service
+If things appear running but they still don't work, then move on to the next steps and check the logs.

 9) Persistent LOGS (Optional)
 set your time zone (https://en.wikipedia.org/wiki/List_of_tz_database_time_zones):